-Millions of us around the UK are experiencing high levels of stress and it is damaging our health.
-Stress is one of the great challenges in the Construction Industry and the statistics are shocking.
+Millions of us around the UK are experiencing high levels of stress, damaging our health.
+Stress is one of the significant challenges in the Construction Industry, and the statistics are shocking.
 Every single working day, two construction workers take their own lives.
-Stress, depression or anxiety accounts for a fifth of all work-related illness in the industry.
+Stress, depression or anxiety accounts for a fifth of all work-related illnesses in the industry.

-All of us in the construction industry could do better at reaching out to each other when we’re feeling stressed.
-Help us raise awareness of Stress Awareness Month, by simply being more open with your family, friends and colleagues regarding stress:
+All of us in the construction industry could better reach out to each other when we’re feeling stressed.
+Help us raise awareness of Stress Awareness Month by simply being more open with your family, friends and colleagues regarding stress:

 • Talk about stress openly

 • Share your coping mechanisms

 • Be nice to those who are stressed and anxious.

 • Look after yourself – Take time out of your day to relax or do something you enjoy.
 Don’t forget to exercise and eat well, even when you feel too stressed.